CDL Application

 You must certify before getting or renewing your CDL.
 Complete your certification and/or update medical information.

-5 – Be a Florida resident (applicants must show proof of six months of Florida residency)
+5 – Be a Florida resident (applicants must show proof of six months of Florida residency).

 Present one of the documents from the list below to establish Florida residency: